The Master of Science in Nutrition degree program evaluates the

-Criteria for admission
+Criteria for Admission

-Pre-requisites Courses must be taken at a regionally accredited college or university with a passing grade of “C” or higher.
+Successful completion of at least one semester of the following courses taken at a regionally accredited college or university with a passing grade of “C” or higher.

 The Office of Admissions considers applications on a year-round basis.
-All applicants must:
+All applicants must

-Please mail all supplemental admissions material to:
+Please mail all supplemental admissions material to

 Nova Southeastern University Enrollment Processing Services (EPS)

-College of Osteopathic Medicine
+Dr. Kiran C. Patel College of Osteopathic Medicine

 Master of Science in Nutrition Admissions

-3301 College Avenue,
+3301 College Avenue